Decided to share this again. First published last holiday season.

 But Dickensian lovers, despair not.
 I am not slamming a man who knew minutely about humanity’s strengths and weaknesses.
 There is a deeper truth in A Christmas Carol, one I failed to see the first few hundred times of viewing or reading.

 The beauty of the character of Ebenezer Scrooge is not that he changed, but that he wanted to change.
 He wanted to be a B&BP.
 It was and is the miracle of inner perspective.
 And Christmas, after all, is the time of miracles.

 Merry Christmas and Happy Holidays to all of you.
 And God bless us, everyone.

-The Culinary Art of Murder, Book 6 of the Alvarez Family Murder Mysteries, is now available at Amazon, and other fine stores!
+The Culinary Art of Murder, Book 6 of the Alvarez Family Murder Mysteries, is now available at Amazon!

 Lee’s Uncle Tío is smitten with the lady guest chef at a Silicon Valley culinary art institute.
 When the lady is arrested for two murders, a fellow chef, and the dishwasher, Lee agrees to help find the real killer.
 But undercover work at the institute proves to be more dangerous than whipping up a chocolate soufflé.
 Can she find the murderer before her own goose is cooked?
 If it turns out to be the ambitious southern belle chef, will Tío ever forgive Lee for sending his new lady love to jail?